iGDP develops and promotes policy solutions that are driving forward China's low-carbon economic growth

 iGDP helps China’s policymakers better understand the intersection between market mechanisms and low-carbon policy.
 Projects promote ambitious low-carbon goals and build an enabling environment for a race-to-the-top movement of green growth.

 iGDP projects help China’s policymakers and other stakeholders better understand long-term emissions scenarios and build confidence through promoting local champions in implementing climate goals.

 iGDP is the secretariat of Green Think Tank Development Partnership, a network of provincial and city-level green development research institutions and experts.

 iGDP maintains two analytical tools to help researchers and policymakers better understand China’s progress in low-carbon development.

 China LOGIC is the “Low-carbon & Green Index for Cities”.
 It provides a system to track progress, a database to evaluate performance, and an analytical tool to help cities identify improved solutions for low carbon and clean energy development, and early carbon peaking.
 LOGIC contains data from 115 cities, across 23 low-carbon and green indicators, and characterizing cities across ten economic and demographic dimensions.
 Data was collected and compared across two annual sets (2010 and 2015).

 Policy Mapping is a iGDP-generated database and interactive platform to track, synthesize and compare low-carbon development policies and actions across regions and cities in China.
-By identifying publicly available key policies and performance indicators on low-carbon development, Policy Mapping will promote best practices and learning by doing.
-Policy Mapping will also issue a series of Policy Progress Fact Sheets and Regional Low-carbon Development Performance Reports regularly.
+It identifies publicly available key policies and performance indicators on low-carbon development to promote best practices and learning by doing.
+Policy Mapping also issues a series of Policy Progress Fact Sheets and Regional Low-carbon Development Performance Reports.

 iGDP Annual Report 2019